mayocream/bocchi/README.md

 ## Disclaimer

-This project is not affiliated with Twitter, Inc. in any way.
+This project is not affiliated with X, Inc. in any way.

 ## Principles